Azmatul/Advance-Todo-List/README.md

-# 📝 Django To-Do List App
+# 📝 Django Advance To-Do List App

 A simple, user-authenticated To-Do List web application built with Django.
 This app allows users to manage their personal tasks efficiently with features like task creation, editing, completion, and deletion — all while ensuring user data is secure and isolated.